jonlpersson/ed-latimore/site/_posts/2022-02-17-the-art-of-war-best-quotes-and-ideas.md

 Great leaders know that trying to be liked before you’re respected and obeyed is putting the cart before the horse.
 They also understand that being liked doesn’t usually lead to respect, especially when there is a status difference.

 The conclusion is that to be an effective leader, you can not worry about how much your team likes you.
-It’s nice if they do, but it is inconsequential to the mission's success.
+It’s nice if they do, but it is inconsequential to the mission’s success.
 It’s often a bad thing if they like you.
 Sun Tzu elaborates by saying:

 When the people you’re in charge of like you too much, they become attached.
 When they become attached, they start to view themselves as equal, which makes it hard for them to obey your orders.
 This leads to a need for discipline, but you become less motivated to enforce discipline because you naturally start to like them in return.